amine-java/counter-maven-plugin/README.md

 This plugin consists of 2 goals:

-> counter-profiles goal that will display the number of active profiles within your project.
-> counter-dependencies goal that will display the number of dependencies within your project.
+> counter-profiles goal that will display the number of active profiles within your project and counter-dependencies goal that will display the number of dependencies within your project.

 If you'd like to use this plugin, here are the steps to follow: